Federico da Montefeltro: Biography

 Federico was born in Castello di Petroia in Gubbio.
 Guidantonio da Montefeltro, lord of Urbino, Gubbio and Casteldurante, and Duke of Spoleto acknowledged Federico as his illegitimate son.
 Two years later he was legitimized by Pope Martin V, with the consent of Guidantonio's wife, Caterina Colonna, who was Martin's niece.
 However, there were persistent rumours that Federico was not Guidantonio's son, but his grandson.
 Guidantonio had an illegitimate daughter named Aura, who, in 1420, married Bernardino Ubaldini della Carda, a captain in Guidantonio's employ.
 It was rumoured that, being without a son and heir at the time, Guidantonio took his daughter's firstborn son soon after birth and passed the child off as his own.
 This rumour was recorded by various commentators during Federico's lifetime, including Pope Pius II.

 In the aftermath of the Peace of Ferrara (see Wars in Lombardy) in 1433, he lived in Venice and Mantua as a hostage.
 In 1437 he was knighted by Holy Roman Emperor Sigismund, and in the same year, he married Gentile Brancaleoni in Gubbio.

 At sixteen, he began a career as condottiero under Niccolò Piccinino.
-In 1441 he distinguished himself in the conquest of the castle of St. Leo, which Federico was to hold for the rest of his life.
-After Piccinino's resignation, he went to Pesaro to defend it against his great enemy in the Marche, Sigismondo Pandolfo Malatesta, lord of Rimini.

 On 22 July 1444, his half-brother Oddantonio da Montefeltro, recently created Duke of Urbino by Pope Eugene IV, was assassinated in a conspiracy: Federico, whose participation in the plot has never been firmly established, subsequently seized the city of Urbino.
-However, the financial situation of the small dukedom being in disarray, he continued to wage war as a condottiero.
+However he was recognized only as Count of Urbino because not heir of the ducal title created for Oddantonio (Federico was created Duke only in 1474), the financial situation of the small dukedom being in disarray, he continued to wage war as a condottiero.
 His first condotta was for Francesco I Sforza, with 300 knights: Federico was also one of the few condottieri of the time to have a reputation for inspiring loyalty among his followers.
 In the pay of the Sforza—for Federico never fought for free—he transferred Pesaro to their control, and, for 13,000 florins, received Fossombrone as his share, infuriating Sigismondo Pandolfo Malatesta.
 Despite Federico's efforts, the Sforza sovereignty in the Marche was dismantled in the following years.
 When Sforza left for Lombardy, Sigismondo instigated a riot in Fossombrone, but Federico reconquered it three days later.